basebase-ai/basebase-news/API_DOCUMENTATION.md

 ## Query Parameters

-- **`query`** (string, required): The search term to match against the source name.
+- **`query`** (string, optional): The search term to match against the source name.
 The search is case-insensitive and supports partial matches.

 ## Response Format